-The Wind Cries Mickey Murphy is a feature on my theory about why The Wind Cries Mary by The Jimi Hendrix Experience is actually all a massive joke about Camberwick Green; you can find it here.
+The Wind Cries Mickey Murphy is a feature expanding on my theory about why The Wind Cries Mary by The Jimi Hendrix Experience is actually all a massive joke about Camberwick Green; you can find it here.
 Things Aren’t So Bad, They’re Just More Wrong Than Right is a similar look at why Scott Walker is regarded with such straight-faced seriousness when a lot of his music is actually quite funny, and you can find it here.

 © Tim Worthington.